A brain to pick, an ear to listen and a nudge in the right direction + £s

 Despite a wealth of business experience gained over decades, Simon never tried to tell me what to do.
 He would always guide me through the options and help me identify the best course of action and was always ready to hear a counter point.
 I've come to realise that this is a very rare skill.
 I have met many other business owners who have retained mentors only to find that the advice they receive is to try and reproduce what the mentor did themselves in their former business.
 Simon's approach to business mentoring is “a brain to pick, an ear to listen and a nudge in the right direction” and that sums him up perfectly.
 He views his role as a guide and thrives on watching people and businesses grow and develop.

 Outside of his role as a mentor, Simon is also great company and exceptionally well connected with a range of contacts that he is always happy to introduce.
-Although we haven't had a formal business relationship for some years now, we still meet a few times a year and it always astonishes me the level of understanding he has for one small business, and one of many, that he has helped on its way.
+Although we don't have a formal business relationship in 2025, we still meet once a year.
+It always astonishes me the level of understanding he has for one growing business, and one of many, that he has helped on its way.
 Of course I now know that he prepares thoroughly for these meetings and usually knows my last years accounts better than I do.
-And he is still reminding me to “send out the invoices”!
+And he is still reminding me to “get the invoices sent out”!

 Paul Morgan Paul Morgan Managing Director and Founder Warrens Office